eikowagenknecht/lootscraper/README.md

 ### Build and run Docker container

 Docker needs to be installed first of course.
+If you want to skip the build step, you can use <https://hub.docker.com/r/eikowagenknecht/lootscraper> as the image.

 - Download repository
 - Copy config.example.py to config.py and replace with your settings